All Episodes

 They're all in the tank for Hillary.

-They're all a bunch of liars, they're all manipulative.
+They're all a bunch of liars.

-You know, you think if Donald Trump's campaign was financing and fomenting violence, what do you think the whole world would be talking about today?
+You know, you would think if Donald Trump's campaign was financing and fomenting violence, what do you think the whole world would be talking about today?

-If Donald Trump's campaign and people, his campaign is financing people bragging that they're connected to him and being paid by him to go commit massive voter fraud, what do you think we'd be talking about today?
+If Donald Trump's campaign and people, his campaign is financing people, bragging that they're connected to him and being paid by him to go commit massive voter fraud, what do you think we'd be talking about today?

 If you had all of the WikiLeaks issues that I just mentioned in the last half hour, what do you think they'd be talking about today?

-You know, the Clinton campaign has been hit now and subject to an FEC complaint based on what we saw in the Project Veritas videos about the instigated violence at Trump rallies,
+You know, the Clinton campaign has been hit now and subject to an FEC complaint based on what we saw in the Project Veritas videos about the instigated violence at Trump rallies.

-the public interest legal foundation, an Indiana-based group that litigates to protect election integrity submitted the complaint Tuesday to the office of the general counsel at the FEC, claiming that Hillary's campaign committee and other left wing groups may have violated campaign finance laws.
+The Public Interest Legal Foundation, an Indiana-based group that litigates to protect election integrity, submitted the complaint Tuesday to the office of the general counsel at the FEC claiming that Hillary's campaign committee and other left-wing groups may have violated campaign finance laws.

 Well, they probably did.